Vanderbilt joins 40 academic partners to create, deploy robotic technology in critical manufacturing sectors

 Technologies ripe for significant evolution within the ARM institute include collaborative robotics, robot control – such as learning, adaptation, and repurposing – in addition to dexterous manipulation, autonomous navigation and mobility, perception and sensing, and testing, verification and validation, officials said.

 ARM joins the Manufacturing USA institute network, which is a bipartisan program that brings together industry, academia and government to co-invest in the development of manufacturing technologies.
 Each Manufacturing USA institute focuses on a technology area critical to future competitiveness.
 In addition to robotics, other areas include 3-D printing, integrated photonics or tissue fabrication.
 Across the Manufacturing USA institutes, the federal government has committed over $1 billion, which has been matched by over $2 billion in non-federal investment.

 Brenda Ellis, (615) 343-6314

-Posted on Tuesday, April 25, 2017 in Advanced Robotics Manufacturing Innovation Hub, American Robotics Inc., ARM, Doug Adams, Eric Barth, Karl Zelik, Kevin Galloway, Manufacturing USA, Michael Goldfarb, Nabil Simaan, Nilanjan Sarkar, Thomas Withrow,Alumni, Civil and Environmental Engineering, featured story, Home Features, Mechanical Engineering, Media, News, Research
+Posted on Tuesday, April 25, 2017 in Advanced Robotics Manufacturing Innovation Hub, American Robotics Inc., ARM, Doug Adams, Eric Barth, Karl Zelik, Kevin Galloway, Manufacturing USA, Michael Goldfarb, Nabil Simaan, Nilanjan Sarkar, Thomas Withrow,Alumni, Civil and Environmental Engineering, Home Features, Mechanical Engineering, Media, News, Research